 When it comes to choosing the best elliptical under $1000, the good news is that there's a wide variety of models to pick from.
 The bad news?
 Some are low quality and shoddily built.

 To help you weed through the riffraff, we've done the research for you and reviewed the best budget ellipticals at various price points.
 Whether you're budget is $150 or $950 - you'll find the perfect, affordable elliptical here!
 Let's get started, shall we?

-It may seem hard to believe that you can get a great elliptical workout for around $100, but the Gazelle offers it.
+It may seem hard to believe that you can get a great elliptical workout at the lower end of this price point, but the Gazelle offers it.
 A no-frills machine, it sticks to the basics and does it well.
 It has no resistance levels, so the intensity of the workout is up to you.
 But, at this price point, that’s a fair trade.

 A few things to consider: first, the weight limit is 250 pounds.
 You should not test this limit; since it’s priced so low, the frame just isn’t made for heavy users.
 This frame concern also extends to extensive, high-intensity workouts; some users have noted that their machine has broken fairly quickly past the 90-day warranty.